How to shuffle a string in Python

 Common errors and challenges

-When shuffling strings in Python, you might run into a few common pitfalls, but they're easy to navigate with the right approach.
+When shuffling strings, you might encounter a few common issues, but they're all straightforward to solve with the right approach.

 Handling string immutability when using random.shuffle()